 The absence of high-speed broadband service limits economic development opportunities in rural areas of the United States for small businesses, or cottage industries.
 Learning and classwork is increasingly an online service, and unavailable for many rural students without access to sufficient broadband.
 In addition to the need for learning services, many rural residents also do not have access to telemedicine services leaving rural residents without emerging telemedicine access that can provide lifesaving medical consultations and diagnoses.
 The internet, especially at true broadband speeds can increase a sense of community connectivity and security for house-bound individuals.

 Many public and consumer-owned utilities own or have access to high-capacity telecommunications networks that support their operations, monitoring and maintenance of their electric distribution systems.
 States have authorized various levels of authority regarding public broadband networks.
-Wholesale broadband authority, consumer-owned broadband networks, municipal broadband networks, and public-private partnerships help unserved or underserved rural areas gain access to internet speeds at, or greater than current federal minimum standards.
+Wholesale broadband authority, consumer-owned broadband networks, municipal broadband networks, and public-private partnerships help unserved or underserved rural areas gain access to internet speeds at, or greater than, current federal minimum standards.

-Federal assistance for broadband expansion is desperately needed in rural areas to accelerate the deployment of broadband services.
-Further expansion of rural broadband services may be accelerated through a broader definition of qualifying entities for state and federal assistance, and through federal legislative and administrative rules that provide tax credits for rural customers, increase public-private partnerships, provide technical support and guidance or grants.
+Implementation of the broadband investment provisions in the Infrastructure Investment and Jobs Act (IIJA) will help accelerate the deployment of broadband services.
+Further expansion of rural broadband services may be accelerated through a broader definition of qualifying entities for state and federal assistance, and through federal legislative and administrative rules that provide broadband subsidies for rural customers, increase public-private partnerships, provide technical support and guidance or grants.

 Current limitations on broadband authority, financial and technical support are barriers for communities who could otherwise enjoy the economic and social benefits of adequate access to broadband services.